-If your organization is like most, your entire workforce is now remote due to the COVID-19 pandemic, and your business continuity plan has been put to the test (understatement of the year, we know).
+If your organization is like most, your employees are working remotely, and your business continuity plan is being put to the test (understatement of the year, we know).

 You’ve been forced to rapidly figure out how to equip your employees to work from home, collaborate with each other, and stay productive—but the shift to remote work also means that many of them could be using unsecured devices, apps, and Wi-Fi connections.